rob-brown/RBCoreDataAdditions/README.markdown

  4. Automatic, lightweight migration is turned on by default but you may opt out by changing one line.

-On top of all this, by having this code in a centralized location, adding a feature here gives that feature to everyone else.
+On top of all this, by having this code in a centralized location, adding a feature to `RBCoreDataAdditions` distributes that functionality to all code using it.
 You could never do this with your app delegates.

 ##Dependencies
 `RBCoreDataAdditions` requires Core Data, obviously.
 It also requires my singleton class [`RBSingleton`][1]. `RBFetchedResultsTableVC` uses [`RBReporter`][3] to handle errors. `RBReporter` is not included with `RBCoreDataAdditions` but you can find it [here][3].
 If you want to use `RBFetchedResultsTableVC` but don't want `RBReporter`, then you can easily remove the references.